danielendeg/nugetpackageupdate/specs/De%2DIdentification/Date-shift-algorithm.md

 Details for _dateShiftScope_:
 - If _dateShiftScope_ is _resource_, dates within the same resource will be assigned the same shifting amount.
 - If _dateShiftScope_ is _file_, dates within the same json/ndjson file will be assigned the same shifting amount.
-- If _dateShiftScope_ is _folder_, dates within the whole input folder, namely, all dates in the input, will be assigned the same shifting amount.
+- If _dateShiftScope_ is _folder_, dates within the whole input folder, namely, all dates in the input, will be assigned the same shifting amount. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> , does it work recursively in the folder if -r flag is used?]
 - The default _dateShiftScope_ is set to _resource_, which is consistent with the behavior before this parameter is enabled.
+[ @<7C029C39-BC06-6716-9569-44023A0AA6DA> we intend to integrate anonymizer into the managed services as a special endpoint. that end point will always return anonymized results to the queries. what flag should be used in that case?]

 # Implementation